harness/developer-hub/docs/feature-flags/ff-creating-flag/edit-and-delete-a-feature-flag.md

 ## Check for stale flags

 You might want to check if you have stale flags so that you can decide whether to archive them.
-In Harness, flags are counted as potentially stale if in the past 60 days:
+In Harness, flags are counted as potentially stale if:

 * They haven't been changed or evaluated.
 * Their default rules or target rules haven't been added to, or updated.
 * They haven't been toggled on or off.

+The time in which a flag is identified as stakle is set by the user.
 If a flag gets stale, and then any of the above occurs, the flag is no longer considered stale.

 To view a list of potentially stale flags: